 We recommend soaking them in a bucket/sink of cold water with a bit of washing powder.
-Wring them out, and hang to dry.
+Wring out each pad, and hang to dry.
 Do NOT put the pads in the drier!

 How to Clean Bike Helmet Straps?

-Wipe the straps gently with the cloth, taking care to wipe the buckle and any other plastic pieces on the straps.
-If water alone doesn’t remove the dirt, try using a little dishwashing detergent or washing powder with warm water.
+Wipe the strap gently with the cloth, taking care to wipe the buckle and any other plastic pieces on the straps.
+If water alone doesn’t remove the dirt, try using a mild soap such as a little dishwashing detergent or washing powder with warm water.
 And if that still doesn’t work, try a tougher bristle brush to scape away that annoying mud!

 What NOT to do

 Do not hose the helmet down.
-There are some fragile pieces to the helmet, and a high-pressure hose may do some damage.
+There are some fragile pieces to the helmet (such as the fit system and the MIPS liner).
+Hence a high-pressure hose may do some damage.
 The inner layers and the fitting systems may not respond well to being blasted by a hose!
 Use a wipe/cloth instead and give it all a good wipe down.

-Do not use any chemical cleaners which may react with the plastic or foam and degrade the quality of the helmet.
-A dishwashing detergent will generally do the trick.
+Do not use any chemical cleaners which may react with the plastic or foam.
+Some chemicals may degrade the quality of the helmet.
+A dishwashing detergent/soapy water is a great cleaning solution.

 Do not use a harsh brush on the foam or outer plastic as it may leave scrapes or scratches, which you want to avoid!